rehierl/node-tree-outliner/3-2-0-design-3.md

 siblings would have to belong to a type-2 section.
 Consequently, type-2 sectioning nodes would be similar to type-1 sectioning nodes.

+**DEFINITION**
+A type-2 sectioning node must not contain an active node as one of its descendant nodes.
+The descendants of a type-2 sectioning node must only be used to initialize the declared section. (see below).

 <!-- ======================================================================= -->
 ## derived statements